Download the National Register Historic District walking tour map!

 Savor all the unique cuisines and Louisiana experiences that New Iberia has to offer.
 Shop the live oak lined Main Street and stop by an art gallery or dine at a local restaurant with Cajun and Creole influences and fresh Louisiana seafood.
 Fondly called the "Queen City of the Teche,” this area is known as the spiciest, saltiest, sweetest place on Earth from the abundance of hot pepper sauce, salt domes and sugar cane fields.

-New Iberia is renowned for its unique culture and cuisine, which draw from the melting pot of its Spanish-French-African American-Creole heritage.
+New Iberia is renowned for its unique culture and cuisine, which draw from the melting pot of its Native American-Spanish-French-African American-Creole heritage.
 Spaniards led by Francisco Bouligny founded the town in 1779 on the banks of the Bayou Teche.
 The area was then settled by Acadians (French immigrants who came to be called Cajuns) who were exiled by British troops from Nova Scotia, Canada and eventually made their way as refugees to Louisiana.

 Enjoy the historic side of New Iberia by walking down the award winning Main Street.
 Our historic commercial district won a 2005 Great American Main Street Award® sponsored by the National Trust for Historic Preservation® for its successful revitalization efforts.
 Take a walking tour of our National Register Historic District and capture the setting in the famed Dave Robicheaux novels of New Iberia’s native and Pulitzer Prize winning author James Lee Burke.